jonathanlewell/modernthaifood/site/content/_index.md

 I teach these classes regularly every month.
 Bring an apron and get ready for some hands-on participation.

 Learn to cook a delicious Thai starter, a substantial main course, perfect jasmine rice, and a scrumptious Thai dessert.

+{{< img src="/img/oi-cooking-1" type="jpg" alt="" caption="Learn to cook with Oi in Colchester" >}}

 ## eBooks